naka-lab/Serket/docs/gmm.md

 GMM is a module for unsupervised classification.
-It calculates the probabilities that each data is classified into each class and the mean of the distribution of the classes, and sends to the connected modules.
+It calculates the probabilities that each data is classified into each class and the mean of the distribution of the classes, and sends them to the connected modules.

 ### Parameters